maksyuki/TaichiGAME/README.md

     def render():
       ...
 ```
-At last, you need to register the frame to the scene.
-Afterwards,
+At last, you need to register the frame to the scene, initialize the frame and show the scene.
+Register mulitple frames to the scene is allowed as testbed.py do.
 ```python
 custom_frame = YourCustomFrameName()
 scene.register_frame(custom_frame)